BuzzFeed out: So much for diversity in Australia’s media

 Mr Costello implied that with such massive revenues Google and Facebook would barely miss $600 million.

+Mr Costello’s AFR also reported this week that Google Australia made $4.8 billion in revenue in 2019 but transfer payments to its US parent clipped its gross profit to $823 million and its tax bill to just $100 million.

+Google’s local tax arrangements are now an aggravating factor for all advertising-dependent Australian media companies struggling for solvency.

-The future of Australia’s media now lies with Rod “diversity” Sims’ concepts paper.
+The future of Australia’s local media now lies with Rod “diversity” Sims’ concepts paper.

 Quentin Dempster is a Walkley Award-winning journalist, author and broadcaster.
 He is a veteran of the ABC newsroom.
 He was awarded an Order of Australia in 1992 for services to journalism